earthly/earthly/docs/ci-integration/overview.md

 ## Dependencies

 Earthly has two software dependencies: `docker` and `git`.
 Because `earthly` will not install these for you, please ensure they are present before proceeding.
 These tools are very common, so many environments will already have them installed.
+If you choose to use our pre-built containers, these dep

 `docker` is used to glean information about the containerization environment, and manage our `earthly-buildkitd` daemon.
 It is also used to do things like save images locally on your machine after they have been built by Earthly.
 To install `docker`, use the most recent versions [directly from Docker](https://docs.docker.com/engine/install/#server).
 The versions packaged for many distributions tend to fall behind.

 `git` is used to help fetch remote targets, and also provides metadata for Earthly during your build.
 To install `git`, [you can typically use your distributions package manager](https://git-scm.com/download/linux).

-If you are using Windows or Mac CI agents, please refer to our [CI documentation for alternative platforms](./other_platforms.md).

 ## Installation

 Once you have ensured that the dependencies are available, you'll need to install `earthly` itself.

-### Bare Metal / VMs / Cloud Instances
+### Option 1

 This is the simplest method for adding `earthly` to your CI.
 It will work best on dedicated computers, or in scripted/auto-provisioned build environments.
 You can pin it to a specific version like so: